SNETTISHAM BEACH SHINGLE PITS

 There is very little historical information about the narrow-gauge railway that once operated at Snettisham Beach.
 Historic maps do not indicate its presence as such; however, some show a track, but it's hard to determine if it's a railway or a concrete track.

-These could be part of the military gunnery school, given that dragon's teeth reinforcements were found in the area.
+These old possible tracks also could be part of the military gunnery school, given that dragon's teeth reinforcements were found in that area.

 Many caravans and beach huts now also reside in the beach area.

-All information on this website is sourced from many sites across the web and may or may not be correct, as there is very limited information available on this subject.
+All information on this website is sourced from many sites across the web and may or may not be correct, as very limited information is available on this subject.

 All photographs were taken by me, and any information given with the photographs may also not be correct.